ecgalaxy/jmeter/README.md

 In order to work JMeter requires a Java runtime present on the target machine.

 Role Variables
 --------------

-- `jmeter_version: 5.4.1`: The version of JMeter to be installed.
+- `jmeter_version`: The version of JMeter to be installed.
-- `jmeter_download_dir: "/tmp"`: The directory where JMeter is going to be downloaded.
+- `jmeter_download_dir`: The directory where JMeter is going to be downloaded.
-- `jmeter_checksum: "sha512:..."`: The checksum of the specific tar.gz that has been chosen for the installation.
+- `jmeter_checksum:`: The checksum of the specific tar.gz that has been chosen for the installation.
 This is available on the official website.
-- `jmeter_install_dir: "/opt/jmeter/{{ jmeter_version }}"`: The place where JMeter is going to be installed.
+- `jmeter_install_dir:`: The place where JMeter is going to be installed.

 Dependencies
 ------------